Close

 2. Talk to employees about PTO allowances

 If your company has a PTO carryover limit, now is a great time to remind employees of that limit and encourage them to use their paid time off if they’re carrying a large balance.
-Note some states do not allow for ‘use it or lose it’ policies, so it’s important to review statutory requirements about vacation and sick leave for the locations in which your employees work.
+Note that some states do not allow for ‘use it or lose it’ policies, so it’s important to review statutory requirements about vacation and sick leave for the locations in which your employees work.

 This is also a great time to provide an updated pay and holiday schedule to your employees.
 Make sure to post it in a place easily accessible to all employees.